uboat.net

 U-662 operated with the following Wolfpacks during its career:

-American B-24 Liberator aircraft (Sqdn 35) dropped 4 depth charges without damaging the boat which then damaged and repelled the bomber from making another run.
-The boat escaped.
+An American B-24 Liberator (Sqdn 35) dropped four depth charges on the boat.
+Flak damage discouraged the aircraft from making another run.
+The boat escaped unharmed.
 (Sources: Blair, vol 2, page 369)

-The boat was attacked again by American aircraft (Sqdn VP-94) and brought in another aircraft which also failed to sink the boat.
-The boat was lost in an attack the next day.
+The boat was attacked for the second time in two days by an American aircraft (Sqdn VP-94), which called in another aircraft, but U-662 again escaped.
+The boat was lost in a third attack the next day.
 (Sources: Blair, vol 2, page 369)

 2 recorded attacks on this boat.